 In Christchurch, New Zealand's second largest city and the largest on the south island, the economic asset loss was approximately \$55 billion, not to mention the social and other financial costs associated with the many thousands of displaced residents and businesses that could no longer operate.
 This is virtually the same as the projected cost by Deloitte over the next 40 years in Australia (Figure 1), and demonstrates that while earthquakes are considered a low incidence event in Australia, they are also a high consequence event.
 Christchurch only had a population of about 370,000 at the time, compared to the loss that would result in one of our major urban areas with a population many times that of Christchurch.
-According to the Bushfire and Natural Hazards CRC [4], "the international reinsurance industry recognises that a moderate earthquake in Sydney is in their top-10 financial risks".
-It goes on to state that "there is a perception in the Australian construction industry that design for earthquakes is a poor use of money due to the low likelihood of a strong earthquake in Australia".
-Fortunately to date, many of the major earthquakes experienced in Australia have been in remote outback areas that are sparsely populated, possibly explaining the low estimated cost of earthquake damage in Figure 1.
-However, as previous earthquakes have demonstrated, dispite the probability of an earthquake being low in our major cities, they are not immune as stated by Geosciences Australia [5].
+As a result, we understand that earthquakes are considered the largest reinsurance risk in Australia.
+Fortunately to date, many of the major earthquakes experienced in Australia have been in remote outback areas that are sparsely populated.